SystemsApproach/security/principles.rst

 system know that the person behind a particular request is actually the account holder?

-Message integrity not means being concerned that an adversary might modify our data in transit, but we also need to be concerned about *replay attacks* in which data is captured and then retransmitted at some later time.
+Message integrity means not only being concerned that an adversary might modify our data in transit, but we also need to be concerned about *replay attacks*, in which data is captured and then retransmitted at some later time.
 For example, we would want to protect against an attack in which an item added to a shopping cart was repeatedly added again by an attacker.
 Thus it is a common requirement to have some